 arso is an open project to research and build tools for the decentralized preservation and exploration of information and media.

 Today, a lot of our information, our media and our history is stored and managed by large tech companies like Google or Facebook.
 We think this has to change.
 It's not only a question of trust and privacy.
-The question also is how to ensure the availability of our collections over several years.
-They just should not be gone with the next end of some private internet platform.
+The question also is how to ensure the independent availability of our collections in the future.

 Sonar is a p2p database and search engine running on top of the dat stack.